hardik1204gupta/Docker_Project/README.md

 -- os must be redhat linux
 -- python3 should be installed
 -- yum repository must be configured
--- mysql must be installed with port 8081:80

 Steps to execute the project: